 Keep Smyrna Beautiful

 Keep Smyrna Beautiful, a local affiliate of Keep America Beautiful, is a non-profit that functions as a city department.
 Its goal is to help the public become more aware of environmental issues.
 With more than 2,200 volunteers a year, Keep Smyrna Beautiful’s many projects include the biodiesel plant in Smyrna, Rivers Alive cleanup in October, the Christmas recycling program and a county-wide shredding event.
 Keep Smyrna Beautiful utilizes many social media outlets to spread the word about their community garden as well as events and programming.
-They encourage all new gardeners to join their Facebook page and publicize announcements at city council meetings, in the city newsletter and Bright Side newspaper.
+They encourage all new gardeners to join their Facebook page and publicize announcements at city council meetings, in the city newsletter and other online and offline publications.

 Smyrna’s community garden would not have been possible without those at Keep Smyrna Beautiful and their dedication to the city and its citizens.
 Ann Kirk, director of Keep Smyrna Beautiful, has been involved with the non-profit for more than 25 years.
 She volunteered with Keep Smyrna Beautiful for six years before becoming director in 1994 and says it’s been a lot of hard work, but a lot of fun.
 Their community garden, which opened in 2010, is at North Cooper Lake in Smyrna, and contains 95 plots of varying sizes.
 The basic fee to lease a lot is $1.25 per square foot per year, and with the turnover from last year, only about 20 spots are vacant for this season.